yazz/VisualJS/README.md

         (select id, item from todo_items where item like '%' {}
             (container
                 (inline "10%" (str (<-- :id)))  (inline "80%" (str (<-- :item))))))

+Clojure on Coils is in active development and is used in production systems.

 ### Tutorial Table of Contents